Village of Oblong

-Keith stated that the Community Club has approved another mural to be painted, which will be located on the Ida Mae Boutique Building, this Spring sometime.
+Keith stated that another mural to will be painted, which will be located on the Ida Mae Boutique Building, this Spring sometime.

 Keith asked for some ideas for a photo op display (ex. the Farmer and his wife from the famous American Gothic painting).

 Keith stated that he had talked with Senator Dale Righter about the two projects the Village had asked for financial help with.
 Senator Righter stated that the projects are being evaluated.
 Keith stated that he will get back in touch with Senator Right in 3 weeks.